evan2304/github-tutorial/README.md

 If you are new coding or Git and Github, you may be wondering what the difference is.

 #### Git
 Git is tool that keeps track of the edits and the history of a file.
 I reccomend using Git in Cloud 9.
 Using Git in Cloud 9 can be thought of as using a toolkit in a private workspace.
 Using Git you save _"snapshots"_ of code, while working on your _local remote_.
-This means that you can make changes in the repositories
+This means that you can make changes in the repositories.
 (_files_).

 #### Github